 Meredith College boasts a long history of distinguished guests who have enhanced our academic environment with their thoughtful commentaries.
 Our students, faculty and staff—as well as members of the larger Triangle community—all benefit from the challenging and thought-provoking insights shared by these illustrious speakers.

-The list of speakers who have come to Meredith encompasses five Nobel Laureates, former leaders of the United States and Great Britain, a U.S. Supreme Court Justice, U.S. Senators, an internationally known anthropologist, a Pulitzer Prize-winning playwright, Pulitzer Prize-winning journalists, and social and human rights activists.
+The list of speakers who have come to Meredith encompasses five Nobel Laureates, former leaders of the United States and Great Britain, two U.S. Supreme Court Justices, U.S. Senators, an internationally known anthropologist, a Pulitzer Prize-winning playwright, Pulitzer Prize-winning journalists, and social and human rights activists.

 Meredith’s learning environment is enhanced through the Presidential Lecture Series, the Lillian Parker Wallace Lecture Series, Faculty Distinguished Lectures, Convocations and various departmental lecture programs.